emottk/dotfiles/README.md

 # dotfiles

-This is a set of personal dotfiles for Bash and Atom.
+This is a set of personal dotfiles for Bash and Atom, to be used on any computer.

 ### Bash